ptolmachev/flower_classification/README.md

 # flower_classification

 ### Introduction
-This project was aimed to build a flower classificator based on convolutional neural network trained over 102 classes of different flowers.

 <p align="center">
 <img src="https://github.com/ptolmachev/flower_classification/blob/master/img/Flowers.png"/>
 </p>

+This project was aimed to build a flower classificator on a convolutional neural network trained over 102 classes of flowers.

 The original dataset of flower images can be downloaded here: